 The entire agri-food sector in Québec has a role to play.
 Whether it's in terms of seeds, equipment, cultivation, production, processing, distribution, or wholesalers, it's the whole system that makes it possible to provide Québecers with quality, local products.
 That's why the Fonds invests in the agri-food industry: to back local businesses that help Québec grow and prosper—starting with what's on your plate.
-It supports businesses such as Semican Atlantic, Dauphinais, Les Productions Horticoles Demers, Les Brasseurs du Nord - Bière Boréale, La trappe à fromage, Cunico, and Lufa Farms.
+It supports businesses such as Semican Atlantic, Dauphinais, Les Brasseurs du Nord - Bière Boréale, La trappe à fromage and Cunico.

 Cooking and distilling local products

 In a similar vein, raising the profile of locally grown food also contributes to food autonomy.
 Whether you think of restaurants like Au Pied de Cochon and Manitoba in Montréal, La Buvette Scott in Québec City, or L'Eau à la Bouche in Gaspésie, whose seasonal menus revolve around local cuisine, or Menaud gin, made with wheat and rye from the fields of Isle-aux-Coudres, it's a trend that's been gaining ground over the past few years—not to mention another way to gain direct access to local products.

 Agriculture and innovation are of the utmost importance in Québec.
 That's why the Centre-du-Québec region's Victoriaville CEGEP is home to the Institut national d'agriculture biologique (INAB) (in French), where you can find agriculture-related teaching, research, technology transfer, and incubation activities all under one roof.
 It's the largest centre for organic agriculture training and research in Canada!